CharlesMataOfficial/DavaoShoeHub_add_to_cart/README.md

-run the addtocart2.html first as this were the initialization of all files.
+Run the addtocart2.html first as this were the initialization of all files.